-The Structure.
-The seven sessions are divided into two parts, flowing from Matthew 7:3, 5, where Jesus called us to "first take the log out of your own eye."
-So in Part 1 (Sessions 1-4), we will explore the history of injustice against our brothers and sisters in the Black community.
-The perspectives and biblical principles learned in Part 1 will prepare us for Part 2 (Sessions 5-7), where we will continue by exploring injustice against our brothers and sisters in Asian-American, Indigenous, Latino/Hispanic, and other diverse communities.
+THE STRUCTURE.
+The seven sessions flow from Matthew 7:3-5, where Jesus called us to "first take the log out of your own eye."
+Each session will focus on a particular ethnic group through the stories of our brothers and sisters in Asian, Indigenous, Latino/Hispanic, Black, White, and other diverse communities.

-The Session Guides.
+THE SESSION GUIDES.
 So, practically, how might you use each session's guide?
 Here are options: